Thank you for attending the Annual 2019 Science&Food Public Event:

 UCLA California NanoSystems Institute (CNSI), 570 Westwood Plaza, Los Angeles, CA 90095

-This event is presented in collaboration with Science & Food, UCLA Department of Integrative Biology & Physiology, the Semel Healthy Campus Initiative Center, UCLA INFEWS, UCLA Life Sciences, CNSI, and the Los Angeles Times Food Bowl Festival.
+This event was presented in collaboration with Science & Food, UCLA Department of Integrative Biology & Physiology, the Semel Healthy Campus Initiative Center, UCLA INFEWS, UCLA Life Sciences, CNSI, and the Los Angeles Times Food Bowl Festival.

-Dr. Heather Hava, “space gardener” and inventor is committed to creating game-changing innovations and technologies with the power to maximize the health and well-being of humans on Earth and in space.
+Heather Hava, “space gardener” and inventor is committed to creating game-changing innovations and technologies with the power to maximize the health and well-being of humans on Earth and in space.
 Her research includes developing Bioregenerative Life Support Systems, the effects of food systems and Human-Plant Interaction on astronauts’ well-being and space habitat design.
 Heather’s research is closely aligned with NASA’s human space exploration critical path and is applicable to sustainable living systems on Earth today.

 Heather is also an entrepreneur and founder/CEO of Stellar Synergetics and cofounder/CEO of Autoponics.
 These companies are engaged in a joint venture focused on creating social, environmental and economic impact by providing affordable, environmentally responsible housing and Controlled Environment Agriculture facilities, for Earth applications and ultimately to support life in space.